Somerset Child Custody Lawyers

 How Child Custody Is Determined in New Jersey?

-Residential or physical custody refers to where a child will actually live and how much time a child spends in each parent’s home.
+- Residential or physical custody - Determining where the child will actually live and how much time a child spends in each parent’s home.

 Ideally, a judge will want to choose an arrangement that encourages the child to maintain a close relationship with both parents.
 However, as each case will differ, there must be a variety of factors to examine before making that final decision.
 This must be done carefully, as the goal is to ensure the child lives a healthy, secure, and stable livelihood into adulthood.